 Most of a building’s emergency communications infrastructure is based around audio notification.
-Alarms set off by fire or smoke detection, and an accompanying audio announcement, if there is an emergency public address (PA) system installed.
+For example, alarms set off by fire or smoke detection.
+And, there is an accompanying audio announcement, assuming there is public address system installed.

 Hearing well in a public facility appears to be a broad problem and is not isolated to only the 15% percent of the population who report some trouble hearing.
 There is also a problem called “hidden hearing loss”.
-According to this Wall Street Journal article, “… there’s growing evidence that the causes of problems processing speech amid noise, are different than the causes of problems hearing sound.”
+In the same vein, according to this Wall Street Journal article, “… there’s growing evidence that the causes of problems processing speech amid the noise, are different than the causes of problems hearing sound.”

-People with hidden hearing loss can’t hear well when there is a lot of background noise.
+In other words, people with hidden hearing loss do not hear well when there is a lot of background noise.
 I personally fall into the latter group.
-I have a hard time hearing audio instruction in a venue with lots of background noise.
+I have a hard time hearing audio instruction in a venue with a lot of background noise.
 The background noise drowns out the audio announcement.
 I strain and concentrate to try and understand announcements over a public address system.
-I may catch bits and pieces of information, but typically I need to get clarity on what was said from other people or in other ways.
+I may catch bits and pieces of information, but typically I need to get clarity on what was said from other people, or in other ways.

 Similarly, a study in airports observed seniors gathering in bathrooms.
 When they dug into why the seniors were doing this, it turned out that it was because they could hear the announcements better there.

 Trouble hearing is often compounded by poor sound quality in buildings.
 Sound waves bounce and vibrate.
 Some buildings deal with the bouncing and vibrating very well and others very poorly.
 Reducing sound wave bounce and vibration costs money.
 This cost is often left out when building because the results aren’t visible.
 The poor sound quality can make a big difference in our ability to hear announcements.
 Restaurants, in particular, seem to be expressly striving to increase the decibel levels in their establishments according to this article.